bacor/rhythmic-segments/docs/source/index.md

 ## Installation

-The package requires a Python version between 3.11 and 3.14.
+The package has been tested with Python 3.11 and 3.12.
 You can install the package using pip:

 ```sh